On the effect of rotation on the life-span of analytic solutions to the $3D$ inviscid primitive equations: Local in time Well-posedness

 to system (\ref{EQ1-1})--(\ref{EQ-bc2}) on $[0,T]$.
-Moreover, the unique solution $v$ depends continuously on the initial data. \end{corollary} For the proof of Theorem \ref{theorem-local}, we first work on Galerkin approximating system of (\ref{local-system-1})--(\ref{local-ic}), and provide energy estimates.
-Then, using Aubin-Lions compactness theorem, one can show the existence of solutions to system (\ref{local-system-1})--(\ref{local-ic}).
+Moreover, the unique solution $v$ depends continuously on the initial data. \end{corollary} To show the existence of solutions, one can work on the Galerkin approximation of system (\ref{local-system-1})--(\ref{local-system-2}) to establish an uniform energy estimate, then by using, in a nontraditional way (cf. \cite{LT10}), the Aubin-Lions compactness theorem to pass to the limit and show the existence of solutions.
+For simplicity, we only do the formal energy estimates (for details, see \cite{GILT20}).
 Finally, we establish the uniqueness of solutions and its continuous dependence on the initial data.